tim273/scanner_pi/README.md

 4. On step 7 we will be mouting the Raspberry Pi at the inner position (the second image and instructions) and secure the Pi into that position using the standoffs that come with the cooler.
 Also make sure the silver part of the ribbon cable faces the white part of the fastener.
 5. Skip step 8, there won't be a camera.
 6. On step 9, I used the adhesive front panel.
+7. If you purchased a USB speaker, you may want to run the cord under the bottom of the case (between the base and top), do this before step 10.
-7. On step 11 use the door, but you may wish to drill small holes for air curculation for the fan on the cooler.
+8. On step 11 use the door, but you may wish to drill small holes for air curculation for the fan on the cooler.
-8. Skip step 12-14.
+9. Skip step 12-14.
-9. Before step 15 follow the below instructions.
+10. Before step 15 follow the below instructions.

 ### Extra Assembly Steps
 1. Drill a hole in the back of the case for the antenna and mount the cable from parts list #13. ![Back Cover](/images/backCover.jpg)